flynndcs/CS467_SU21/README.md

             - Example - a product scope could be defined as ["Coffee", "Mexico"] and with name "foobar" to represent a coffee product from Mexico named "foobar".
 Similarly, ["Coffee", "Guatemala"] with name "baz"
             - Use the `product/range` endpoint with `?scope=Coffee` to get the records for both Mexican coffee and Guatemalan coffee.
             - Use the `product` endpoint to get a single record which requires an exact scope and name. `?name=foobar&scope=Coffee&scope=Mexico` will return only the record that has a scope defined with ["Coffee", "Mexico"] and name "foobar"
+            - Optionally, specify a expiration time for when this product expires - default is 24 hours from the time of creation.

         - Examples
             - Put